(For details on growing many other vegetables and fruits, visit our Crop at a Glance collection page.)

 Harvesting and Storing Garlic

-From early summer to midsummer, watch plants closely and pull them when about one-third of the leaves appear pale and withered.
+From early summer to midsummer, watch plants closely and harvest when the soil is dry and about one-third of the leaves appear pale and withered.
 Use a digging fork to loosen the soil before pulling the plants.
 Handle the newly pulled bulbs delicately to avoid bruising them.
 Lay the whole plants out to dry in a warm, airy spot that is protected from rain and direct sun.
 After a week or so, brush off soil from the bulbs with your hands, and use pruning shears to clip roots to half an inch long.
 Wait another week before clipping off the stems of hardneck varieties or trimming and braiding softnecks into clusters.
 Do not remove the papery outer wrappers, as these inhibit sprouting and protect the cloves from rotting.

 Saving Garlic Bulbs for Planting